 In 2018/9 we built on our position to raise the profile of the Black Isle.
 We developed the theme of Slow Tourism based on a successful Strategy Day held with 50 participants at the Fortrose Golf Club.
 The outcome was a draft plan that was circulated in March 2019 and then presented to a further meeting in the Culbokie Inn in April 2019 and feedback requested.

-In Summer 2019, Jon Palmer, Chairman of BITT, wrote an article in Chatterbox on his personal view of tourism in the Black Isle.
+In Summer 2019, Jon Palmer, then Chairman of BIT, wrote an article in Chatterbox on his personal view of tourism in the Black Isle.
 It is available to download from the foot of this page.
 The autumn networking meeting was held at Munro's Nursery and focussed on the concept of Black Isle trails.

 The tourism plan sees a more structured relationship with the Community Councils on the Black Isle and an enlargement of the committee running the Tourism Team.
 Having joined the Scottish Tourism Alliance, BITT intends to benefit from its expertise.